Potatoes For Babies: Right Age, Health Benefits And Recipes

 1. If the baby looks uncomfortable after eating potato, discontinue feeding, and try after some time.

 1. Potato allergy is uncommon but possible.
 Its symptoms may come up immediately after touching or ingesting potato (15).
-Stay alert to its signs, like skin rash (hives), cough and wheezing, vomiting, and diarrhea.
+Stay alert to its signs, like skin rash (hives), cough and wheezing, and gastrointestinal issues like vomiting, and diarrhea.

 1. If the baby has a family history of allergies, especially to foods belonging to the nightshade family (tomato, chili peppers), then consult a doctor before introducing potatoes to your baby.